cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

 # Admin Router

 The Admin router is started on the master nodes.
-The admin router provides central authentication and proxy to DCOS services within the cluster.
+The admin router provides central authentication and proxy to DC/OS services within the cluster.
 For HA, an optional Admin load balancer can be configured in front of the Admin router to provide failover and load balancing.

 **Troubleshooting:**